 I know it can be hard to come to a decision with so many printer options out there, so I’ve done the sifting for you.
-After extensive research; and some trial and error, below is what I believe to be the best printer for Cricut!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.